aoloe/scribus-plugin-gettext-markdown/README.md

 - rendering links in a printer friendly way
 - blockquotes as intended paragraph

+All information concerning this plugin's code is in `src/README.md`.

 ## Install

 Clone the `scribus-plugin-gettext-markdown` repository and put – or symlink – the `src` directory into `scribus/plugins/gettext/` as `markdown`.
 Then add